vxsharma-14/vxsharma-14.github.io/_posts/2022-02-13-how-to-email-for-academic-positions.md

 There are tons of Universities worldwide where you can do your research.
 During the wait time, you don't want to just sit and wait for their reply.
 You can improve your chances of getting by searching for more professors, emailing them using the same ground rules as discussed above.
 This is an iterative and a time consuming process but it will be worth your efforts if you are sincerely interested in an academic position.
 This whole process is also an opportunity for you to connect and grow your professional network.

-### Know your PI and his lab culture
+### Know your PI and their lab culture

-Just like a PI will do his due diligence before hiring you, it is very important for you to do your due diligence on your prospective PI and his lab to find out how he is as a person to work with, how his lab functions, how many students or post-docs are working with him, etc?
+Just like a PI will do their due diligence before hiring you, it is very important for you to do your due diligence on your prospective PI and their lab to find out how they are as a person to work with, how their lab functions, how many students or post-docs are working with them, etc?

-The best way to obtain this information is through his lab members.
+The best way to obtain this information is through their lab members.
 They will probably give you an honest review about it.
 Getting in contact with them to build connection with them and asking questions is the best option for you.
 You may also speak with your previous or present supervisor about your application and ask for helpful advise on your application.

 ## Conclusion